Market: Electronic Fuel Controllers

 FuelForce controllers are located on fuel islands outdoors where they are susceptible to frequent power fluctuations on a daily basis.
 Additionally, the controller is typically configured to turn on and off ½ to ¾ horse powered motors located inside the fuel dispenser, essentially creating and exposing the system to its own transient power surges.

-Zero Surge Product Used: By utilizing the Zero Surge panel mount system, Multiforce was able to effortlessly integrate surge protection directly into the electronics of the controller, offering its customers total peace of mind when it comes to quality surge protection.
+Zero Surge Product Used: By utilizing Zero Surge’s OEM open chassis modules, Multiforce was able to effortlessly integrate surge protection directly into the electronics of the controller, offering its customers total peace of mind when it comes to quality surge protection.

 Application Details: “Highly advanced electronics are at the heart of all our FuelForce fuel controllers,” said Barry Wennagel of Multiforce Systems.
 “As Director of Engineering, I’m responsible for the design and manufacture of all FuelForce systems, and after analyzing previous models, I soon realized that surge protection was not incorporated into our controllers – a problem that needed to be addressed immediately.
 Considering the demanding applications for which FuelForce is utilized and the electronics that needed to be protected, only the most reliable, highest performance surge protection would do.
 Zero Surge was the only option for us,” added Wennegal.